hulvdan/cookier/TASKS_HULVDAN.md

 x ref malloc/free -> BF_ALLOC/BF_FREE with easy-to-use unmapped allocator
 x fixed unmapped_allocator UNMAPPING_ALLOCATOR_ERROR_ON_RIGHT
-x added dev sprites for explosive bullet + smg x exlosion: particle x exlosion: damages enemies x exlosion: chance, can turn off on contact / on travel end
+x added dev sprites for explosive bullet + smg x explosion: particle x explosion: damages enemies x explosion: chance, can turn off on contact / on travel end

+* make `+{PLACEHOLDER}% chance to explode on hit` formatting work
-* exlosion: show info about it in SMG (weapon stats)
+* explosion: show info about it in SMG (weapon stats)
-* exlosion: damage scalings
+* explosion: damage scalings (look at brotato)
-* exlosion: stats: % Explosion Damage: Increases or decreases the damage of Explosions
+* explosion: stats: % Explosion Damage: Increases or decreases the damage of Explosions
-* exlosion: stats: % Explosion Size: Increases or decreases the size of Explosions
+* explosion: stats: % Explosion Size: Increases or decreases the size of Explosions
-* exlosion: make sorting work
+* explosion: make sorting work
-* exlosion:
+* explosion:
-* exlosion:
+* explosion:
-* exlosion:
+* explosion:
 * think about boss
   + shoots oooo oooo oooo rows of projectiles like in brotato?
   + what would cookie-boss do?